The Difference Between Medicated and Unmedicated Chick Starter

 How Long Do Chicks Need Medicated Feed?

-If you’re unsure how long to feed medicated chick starter, you’ll likely benefit the most from following the general recommendation, which is usually two weeks to one month.
-Laying hens can eat medicated chick starter as well, although it’s rarely necessary.
+Medicated chick feed was developed to help protect chicks until their immune systems have time to develop.
+So, if you’re unsure how long to feed medicated chick starter, you’ll likely benefit the most from following the general recommendation, which is usually two weeks to one month.

-Unlike medicated chicken feed, non-medicated feed contains no Amprolium.
-Instead, it’s only filled with the ingredients needed to provide your chicks with the proper vitamins, minerals and proteins.
-This is the most common option for keepers who have vaccinated chicks.
+Non-medicated chick starter is the more common option for keepers who have vaccinated chicks.
 The vaccination protects young birds from coccidiosis from the get-go so that you can rest easy without the need for medicated feed.

 The type of feed you need typically depends on your circumstances.
 On one hand, a general rule of thumb is that vaccinated chicks can receive unmedicated feed, while unvaccinated chicks may benefit from Amprolium feed.
 Meanwhile, there are a few downsides to keep in mind when you consider using a medicated chick starter.